Adaptive Bayesian computation for efficient biobank-scale genomic inference: Results

-In this section, we evaluate the computational and statistical performance of our proposed algorithm AF-CAVI for the atlasQTL model, comparing it with the vanilla CAVI implementation.
-To this end, we simulate data with the same sample size as that of the UKB-PPP dataset, namely $n = 36\,626$ individuals, and generate $p = 1\,000$ candidate predictors and $q = 3\,000$ responses, following the procedure described in Section~\ref{sec:data_sim}.
+We next evaluate the computational and statistical performance of AF-CAVI against Vanilla CAVI at UK Biobank scale.
+We simulate data matching the proteomics dataset in sample size ($n = 36\,626$) and number of proteins ($q = 3\,000$) across $p = 1\,000$ consecutive SNPs on chromosome 1.
 According to the Framingham Heart Study \cite{huan_systematic_2015} ($n = 5\,626$), the average heritability of the whole blood transcriptome is $0.13$ with 10\% display heritability $> 0.2$.
 Therefore, we use a reference simulation scenario with average heritability of $h^2_m = 0.15$, which we complete with two additional scenarios with lower ($h^2_m = 0.05$) and higher ($h^2_m = 0.3$) heritability levels.
-As the pilot pQTL study with univariate screening \cite{sun_plasma_2023} shows that the majority ($62.1\%$) of active loci are associated with a single protein (the $5^{\text{th}}$ and $95^{\text{th}}$ quantiles of the distribution of the number of proteins associated with active loci are $1$ and $4$, respectively), we set $a_q = 0.005$ as the general sparse scenario (leading to $15$ active proteins).
-We also simulate denser scenarios, namely with of $a_q = 0.2$ (i.e., leading to $600$ active proteins) and an extreme case of $a_q = 0.5$.
-Finally, we use $a_p = 0.01$ in all simulation scenarios (i.e., leading to $10$ active SNPs in total).
-Each scenario is simulated $50$ times.
+Drawing on the landmark univariate pQTL study of the UK Biobank by \cite{sun_plasma_2023}, which found that most active loci ($62.1\%$) are associated with a single protein ( $5^{\text{th}}-95^{\text{th}}$ quantiles of the distribution of the number of proteins associated with active loci are $1$ and $4$, respectively, with the median equal to 1), we set $a_q = 0.005$ as the general sparse scenario (leading to $15$ active proteins).
+We also simulate denser scenarios, namely with of $a_q = 0.2$ (leading to $600$ active proteins) and an extreme case of $a_q = 0.5$.
+Finally, we use $a_p = 0.01$ in all simulation scenarios (leading to $10$ active SNPs in total).
+We use $50$ replicates for each scenario.

-We compare AF-CAVI with the vanilla CAVI implementation, which updates all parameters at each iteration, as well as a \emph{Randomly Focused CAVI (RF-CAVI)}, which randomly updates $50\%$ of the local factors at each iteration.
-As outlined in Section~\ref{sec:partial}, at iteration $i$, the local factors of trait $t$ are updated with probability $\omega_t^{(i)}$ according to~(\ref{formula:score}), with the model-specific activity score $a_t^{(i)}$ defined in~(\ref{formula:score_atlas}).
-Here we compare two schemes for the stochastic perturbation parameter schedule: \begin{enumerate}[leftmargin = 12pt] \item[$\circ$] the \emph{ELBO-scheme AF-CAVI (AFE-CAVI)}: $\varepsilon^{(i)}$ is based on the difference in ELBO, using a logistic decay: where $\Delta \mathcal{L} ^{(i)}(q) = \mathcal{L} ^{(i-1)}(q) - \mathcal{L} ^{(i-2)}(q)$ is the difference of ELBO in the previous two iterations. \item[$\circ$] the \emph{iteration-scheme AF-CAVI (AFI-CAVI)}: $\varepsilon^{(i)}$ decays deterministically with each iteration as:

-Note that in the AFI-CAVI scheme, the ELBO does not need to be calculated in each iteration.
-Thus we implement an additional scheme: \item[$\circ$] the \emph{iteration-scheme optimized CAVI (AFIO-CAVI)}, where we further reduce the computational cost by computing the ELBO to assess convergence only intermittently, increasing the frequency of its evaluations as as the improvement in ELBO diminishes, thus minimizing overhead while maintaining effective convergence monitoring. \end{enumerate}